Orso2p2n/four-souls-card-maker/README.md

 ## How to install

-1. Go to the [Releases page](https://github.com/ZPMods/four-souls-card-maker/releases), and download the latest version of "FS_Card_Maker.zip".
+1. Go to the [Releases page](https://github.com/ZPMods/four-souls-card-maker/releases), and download the latest version of `fs-card-maker.zip`.
 2. Unzip it anywhere on your PC.
 3. Done!